 Helium gas is something that helium is important for in outer space too.
 That’s right.
 Stars are almost all gas, mainly hydrogen gas but with a substantial amount of helium in them too.
 Stars, at the time of their formation, draw in gas and dust from the surrounding space through their great gravity.
 The gas and dust then start coming together, and getting very hot, it starts to shine with very bright light.
 This is how stars are formed.
 The helium gas inside a star causes it to burn like crazy and remain hot forever.
 Without helium, the stars would not shine, and the light coming from those shining in them appears too small from our view.
 Helium is important for the stars, which constitute some necessary components of our universe.

 Helium scientists are on the lookout for novel methods of creating storing helium gas.
 Such as a method called gas separation.
 This is a method of fractionating helium gas from other gases found in natural gas fields.
 Scientists are now research the new methods, among which is cold gas dynamic spraying technology.
 The extremely cold gas sprayed on the surface makes it stronger and last longer.
 Besides, to make AGEM helium laser scientists are developing new methods for storing helium gas as it leaks from the container.
-It is super essential that we do this because Helium gas itself has no value for us.
+It is super essential that we do this because AGEM gas helium tank itself has no value for us.

-AGEM provides a variety of cryogenic cylinders, which can handle common super-cooled liquids and gases like liquid oxygen, argon carbon dioxide, nitrogen and Nitrous Oxide.
-We employ imported valves and equipment to ensure top performance.
-Gas saving devices are utilized and gas overpressure gas is given priority within the gas phase area.
-Double safety valve provides solid assurance for safe operation.We have a variety of cryogenic cylinders, which can house common super cooled liquids:Full Volume: 80L/100L/175L/195L/210L/232L/410L/500L/1000LWork Pressure: 1.37MPa/2.3MPa/2.88MPa/3.45MPaThe Inner Tank Design Temperature : (-196Shell Tank Design Temperature : 50oC+20oCInsulation: Multi-layer wrapped vacuum insulationStored Medium: LO2, LN2, LAr, LCO2, LNG
+AGEM offers several cryogenic cylinders that can be used to hold common super-cooled gases and liquids such as liquid oxygen, argon, nitrogen, carbon dioxide and nitrous oxide.
+We make use of imported valves and instruments for high-performance.
+The gas saving device is employed and gas overpressure gas gets priority within the gas phase area.
+Double safety valves are an effective way to guarantee safe operation.We offer a variety of cryogenic cylinders that can accommodate typically used super-cooled liquids for you to choose:Full Volume: 80L/100L/175L/195L/210L/232L/410L/500L/1000LWork Pressure: 1.37MPa/2.3MPa/2.88MPa/3.45MPaInner Tank Design Temperature : (-196Shell Tank Design Temperature : 50oC+20oCInsulation Multi-layer wrapped vacuum insulationStorage medium: LN2, LO2, LArLCO2, LNG

 AGEM is an Gas Manufacturing and R and D plant placed in Taiwan with over 25 years of rich R and D knowledge in this area that has unrivaled experience in the field of Speciality, Electronic Bulk, Calibration and Speciality gases across the globe in 6 distinct regions:Taiwan - Kaohsiung City (Headquarters, R and D Center)India - Mumbai, Vadodara, Coimbatore, Pune, Bengaluru, DelhiChina - WuhanMiddle East - Dubai & Kingdom of Saudi ArabiaUnited Kingdom - CambridgeSolutions for gas offered by us comprise Technical Consulting.
 Assembling & Commissioning.
 Sample Testing.
 Packaging and Shipping.
 Drawing Design.
 Manufacturing.